dstettler/personal-util-scripts/README.md

 Renames all files in a target directory

 positional arguments:
-  regex                 Base directory containing subdirs to zip new-name              The new name format.
+  regex                 Regex to apply to target filenames new-name              The new name format.
 This will be using python regex format,
                         so groups can be selected using '\\1' formatting

 options: